DataDog/integrations-extras/signl4/README.md

 ### Metrics

-SIGNL4 integration does not include any metrics.
+The SIGNL4 integration does not include any metrics.

 ### Events